myparcelnl/woocommerce/readme.txt

 * Completely revamped settings & export interface
 * New delivery options replaces old 'Pakjegemak':
 	* Postponed delivery (pick a delivery date)
-	* Home address only option
 	* Signature on delivery option
 	* Evening or morning delivery option
-	* PostNL Pickup & Early PostNL Pickup
+	* bpost Pickup & Early bpost Pickup
 	* Possibility to assign cost to the above delivery options
 * Create return labels from the WooCommerce backend
-* Uses new MyParcel API
+* Uses new MyParcel BE API

 = 1.5.6 =
 * Fix: Disable pakjegemak if 'ship to different address' is disabled after selecting Pakjegemak location